ruzzigiulio/Blog_Statistics/Homework_3.md

 Heatmaps provide a *visual* approach to understanding numeric values: "If a picture is worth a thousand words, a single heatmap can be worth a thousand numbers."

+As you can see in this heat map, attention is focused on high temperatures in the summer months compared to the lower ones in the other months (Sweden 1901-2015)

 ![HeatMap](/Images/heat-map-with-numbers.png)